Perimenopause Brain Fog: Why It Happens and How to Clear It

 Sleep Becomes the Most Important Variable

-The specific things that changed my sleep: magnesium glycinate before bed, a cooler bedroom, blackout curtains, no screens for 45 minutes before sleep, and a strict caffeine cutoff at noon.
-I covered the full protocol in perimenopause and sleep, but magnesium alone made an enormous difference.
+The specific things that consistently improve sleep in this phase: magnesium glycinate before bed, a cooler bedroom, blackout curtains, no screens for 45 minutes before sleep, and a strict caffeine cutoff at noon.
+I covered the full protocol in perimenopause and sleep, but magnesium alone tends to make an enormous difference.

-The form of magnesium that works best for sleep and nervous system regulation.
-Glycinate is better absorbed and gentler on the gut than other forms.
-I take 400mg about an hour before bed and it meaningfully improved my sleep within a week.
+The form of magnesium most commonly recommended for sleep and nervous system regulation.
+Glycinate is better absorbed and gentler on the gut than other forms, and a typical dose of 400mg about an hour before bed tends to noticeably improve sleep within a week or two.

 Strength Training, Even Though It Sounds Unrelated

-This one surprised me.
-The research on strength training and cognitive function in midlife women is remarkable.
+This one surprises a lot of women.
+The research on strength training and cognitive function in midlife is remarkable.
 Resistance training 2 to 4 times per week has been shown to improve executive function, memory, and processing speed, possibly through improved insulin sensitivity, better sleep, increased BDNF (brain-derived neurotrophic factor), and reduced inflammation.

 You don't need a fancy gym setup.
 A pair of adjustable dumbbells or resistance bands plus bodyweight exercises at home will get you most of the benefit.
 Consistency matters more than intensity.